privacyguides/privacyguides.org/docs/basics/tor-overview.md

 ## Encryption

-Tor encrypts each packet three times, with the keys from the exit, middle, and entry node in that order.
-Once Tor has built a circuit, browsing is done as follows:
+Tor encrypts each packet (a block of transmitted data) three times with the keys from the exit, middle, and entry node—in that order.

+Once Tor has built a circuit, data transmission is done as follows:

-1. When the packet arrives at the entry node the first layer of encryption is removed.
-In this encrypted packet it will find another encrypted packet with the middle node’s address.
-The entry node will then forward that to the middle node.
+1. Firstly: when the packet arrives at the entry node, the first layer of encryption is removed.
+In this encrypted packet, the entry node will find another encrypted packet with the middle node’s address.
+The entry node will then forward the packet to the middle node.

-2. When the middle node receives the packet from the entry node, it too will remove a layer of encryption with its key, and find an encrypted packet with the exit nodes address.
-The middle node will then forward the packet to exit node.
+2. Secondly: when the middle node receives the packet from the entry node, it too will remove a layer of encryption with its key, and this time find an encrypted packet with the exit node's address.
+The middle node will then forward the packet to the exit node.

-3. When the exit node receives its packet, it will remove the last layer of encryption with its key.
+3. Lastly: when the exit node receives its packet, it will remove the last layer of encryption with its key.
 The exit node will see the destination address and forward the packet to that address.

-Here is an alternative visualization of the process.
-Note how each node removes its own layer of encryption, and when the destination website returns data, the same process happens entirely in reverse.
+Below is an alternative diagram showing the process.
+Each node removes its own layer of encryption, and when the destination server returns data, the same process happens entirely in reverse.
 For example, the exit node does not know who you are, but it does know which node it came from, and so it adds its own layer of encryption and sends it back.

 <figure markdown>
   ![Tor encryption](../assets/img/how-tor-works/tor-encryption.svg#only-light)